 Definition of Family: The City's Zoning Ordinance defines "family" as a group of individuals not necessarily related by blood, marriage, adoption, or guardianship living together in a dwelling unit as a single housekeeping unit under a common housekeeping management plan based on an intentionally structured relationship providing organization and stability.
-To ensure that the City does not This definition is not considered unduly restrictive or constraining to the development of housing for persons with disabilities, per
+This definition is not considered restrictive or constraining to the development of housing for persons with disabilities.